Google resolves problem with Gmail after outage

 "Please rest assured that system reliability is a top priority at Google, and we are making continuous improvements to make our systems better," Google said.

-Many of Google's services were on Monday hit by an outage that affected thousands for nearly an hour.
+Many of Google's services were hit by an outage on Monday that affected hundreds of millions of Internet users for nearly an hour.

-(Reporting by Eva Mathews in Bengaluru; Additional reporting by Radhika Anilkumar Editing by Shinjini Ganguli, Aditya Soni)